-THE WASHOE COUNTY FIRE ADAPTED COMMUNITIES PROJECT IS SPONSORED BY:
+THE FIRE ADAPTED COMMUNITIES PROJECT IS SPONSORED BY:

-The Washoe County Fire Adapted Communities Project is part of the Living With Fire Program.
+The Fire Adapted Communities Project is part of the Living With Fire Program and works in a complementary and collaborative fashion with the Ready, Set, Go!
+Program.

 For more information, visit www.LivingWithFire.info.